 Occupational Therapy Play

 Occupational therapy and play go hand in hand.
 There is a reason why you’ll often see kids playing as part of their OT sessions: Play is the primary job of children!
+There is an incredible power of play and that is the reason OT interventions are driven by play.

 A family walks into an Occupational Therapy clinic for the first time.
 With a quick look around, the child notes swings, gym mats, ramps, balls, bins of toys, and shelves of bubbles, games, and toys.
 It looks more like a play room than a clinic.
 Even the school-based OT, with their suitcase on wheels has containers with toys, mini erasers in fun colors, balloons, small-scale games, and toys…in a school where it seems there is no time for play!